TomWerner/sentiment_analysis/report.md

 ## Project Description and Overview
 We were tasked with doing sentiment analysis, and decided that the Large Movie Review Dataset, consisting of 50,000 ImDB movie reviews, would be a good dataset to work with.
 The datset is split into 25,000 training reviews and 25,000 testing reviews, and the positive/negative split is equal in both partitions.
+The reviews are coded with (1) meaning a positive review and (0) meaning a negative review.

 In our project proposal we decided to target two models in particular - the Naive Bayes, model, well known in sentiment analysis tasks, and a Long Short Term Memory (LSTM) neural network model.
 If we had time we would explore